davidgasquez/handbook/Open Data.md

 > People should be able to collaborate on Open Data the same way we collaborate on Open Source code.

 ## Motivation
 [Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
-As such, it is an area where individual [[incentives]] collide with collective ones.
-For example, as an organization, [spending time curating and maintaining datasets for other companies to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data) unless that's how you make money.
+As a result, is an area where individual [[incentives]] are not aligned with collective ones.
+As an organization or research group, [spending time curating and maintaining datasets for other people to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data) unless that's how you make money.
+Data end up siloed in multiples places and formats.
+Making interoperability a dream.

-On the other hand, we've seen what [Open Data can do for us](https://twitter.com/patrickc/status/1256987283141492736).
-Used properly, data is a great tool to educate and [[Coordination | coordinate]] people.
-Data helps, well..., data-driven decision making!
+[Open Data can help organizations, scientist, and governments make better decisions](https://twitter.com/patrickc/status/1256987283141492736).
+Data is the best way to learn about the world and [[Coordination | coordinate]] people.

 **We need better tools, protocols, and mechanisms to improve the Open Data ecosystem**.

-Organizations have been doing BI for a while but that knowledge hasn't jumped to the Open Data movement.
+Iterative improvements over public datasets could yield large amounts of value.
+Open Source code has made a huge impact in the world.
+Open Data could do the same!

 ## Ecosystem Principles
 - **Easy**.
-Tools should make easy to create, curate and share datasets.
+For people to use it, it should be easy to create, curate and share datasets.
 - **Versioned and Modular**.
-The main abstractions (things like `dataset`, `relation`) could be updated, forked and discussed as code in version controlled repositories.
+Data and metadata (e.g: `relation`) should be updated, forked and discussed as code in version controlled repositories.
-	- E.g: fork `ourworldindata.usa_covid_cases`, improve it and publish it.
-People now can `select * from youruser.usa_covid_cases`.
-	- Modeling could be limited to SQL and done with something like `dbt` so everything comes down to RAW data and the SQL `dbt` code.
-		- This provided a declarative way of defining the datasets schema and other properties like _relations_ or _tests_.
+		- This provided a declarative way of defining the datasets schema and other meta properties like _relations_ or _tests_.
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute them from scratch.
-[Software defined assets](https://dagster.io/blog/software-defined-assets).
+As datasets are declarative, they are [software defined assets](https://dagster.io/blog/software-defined-assets).
 - **Permissionless**.
-Anyone should be able to add/update/fix datasets and relations between them.
+Anyone should be able to add/update/fix datasets and metadata.
 GitHub style collaboration.
-Upload CSV/Parquet or point to a remote one and start exploring!
-Downloading datasets shouldn't require any logins.
 - **Aligned Incentives**.
-Curators should have incentives to improve the datasets.
+Curators should have incentives to improve datasets and metadata.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
 	- Curating the data provides compounding benefits for the entire community!
 	- Surfacing and creating great datasets should be rewarded.
-- **Open Source**.
-Datasets could be stored in a decentralized way using something like IPFS and queried via tools like [DuckDB WASM Shell](https://shell.duckdb.org/).
+- **Open Source and Decentralized**.
+Datasets should be stored in a decentralized way using something like IPFS.
+This allow the data to be used on tool like [DuckDB WASM Shell](https://shell.duckdb.org/).
-	- Integrates with open source ETL tools like Singer/Airbyte.

 ## Components
 ### Packaging
 - **Distribution**.
 Decentralized way.
 Could work in a closed network too!
-- **Versioning**.
-Should be able to manage diffs and incremental changes in a smart way.
-E.g: only storing the new rows or columns.
-- **Permanence**.
-Each version should be accessible and permanent.
+Permissions management would be also decentralized.
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
-Datasets could be linked to a `Datafile` with description, visualizations, ...
+Datasets could be linked to a `Datafile` with description, default visualizations, WASM linked code...
 - **Formatting**.
-Allow people to access the data in their preferred format (CSV, Parquet, ...)
+Datasets should be saved and exposed in multiple formats (CSV, Parquet, ...).
+Could be done via WASM transformations.
 - **Social**.
 Stars, users, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
 	- Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back.

 ### Storage
+- **Permanence**.
+Each version should be accessible and permanent.
+- **Versioning**.
+Should be able to manage diffs and incremental changes in a smart way.
+E.g: only storing the new rows or columns.
 - Use smart protocol for storing the data so rows/columns are not duplicated and new ones can be built on top of others.
 	- What is the best way to partition Datasets on IPFS?
 - Compare local hash with remote hash to know if anything needs to be updated